 Therapy for OCPD

-The efficacy and evidence for these may vary, however treatment quality and the motivation of the individual will often be more important than the treatment modality itself.1,2
+However, it is important to note that there is limited research on the best treatments for OCPD and the efficacy of each approach may vary.1,2 Still, treatment quality and the motivation of the individual will often be more important than the modality itself.1,2

-Cognitive Behavioral Therapy
+Cognitive Behavioral Therapy (CBT)

-Dialectical Behavioral Therapy (DBT), or Radically Open DBT
+Dialectical Behavioral Therapy (DBT) or Radically Open DBT

 Psychodynamic Therapy